CarolinaPaul/BikeShare_Demand_Prediction/README.md

 **Conclusion based on Model Evaluation:**

+Calculated MAE, MSE, RMSE, and R2 scores for each model.
+Based on r2 score will decide the model performance.

+Assumption: if the difference in R2 score between the Train data and the Test is more than 5 % we will consider it as overfitting.

 * Gradient Boosting Regression(GridSearchCV) and Random forest gave good r2 scores.
 We can deploy any of these models.
 * Temperature and Hour were found to be most influential variables in predicting the hourly demand for rental bikes